jon48/webtrees-geneajaubart/README.md

 languages will display English texts where no translation is available in the standard **webtrees**.

-You can use the `/data/language/fr.php` file as a template to translate missing expressions in other languages.
+Translations files are located under each module folder.
+You can then use the `/modules_v3/*module_name*/language/fr.php` file as a template to translate missing expressions in other languages.

+**webtrees-geneajaubart** relies heavily on the **webtrees-lib** library for most of its code.
+The latter then needs to be included, which can be done through the standard composer commands.

 **webtrees-geneajaubart** is not guaranteed to work nicely with other custom modules or themes.